brkljac/VideoFace2.0/README.md

 * **Fast post production of video stories** based on the results of video analysis stored in the corresponding log-file: single run of face ReID producing multiple outputs

-* Modular and independent of the specific choice of methods for each of the components in _Algorithm 1_ (face detection and face recognition models)
+* Modular and independent of the specific choice of methods for each of the components in _Algorithm&nbsp;1_ (face detection and face recognition models)

 * Succesfully tested on **open-set face ReID in open-world** indoor and outdoor scenes